 Take a 630-foot ride to the top of this world-famous stainless steel monument for the finest view in the Gateway City.
 Then stop by the Jefferson National Expansion Memorial to get a glimpse of where Lewis and Clark set out on their historic expedition!
 Visitors can also hop aboard a 19th century paddle-wheel boat replica for a narrated cruise down the mighty Mississippi.

 2. Get your head in the game

 Sports fans rejoice!
 During the spring and summer seasons, you can cheer on our 11-time World champions the St. Louis Cardinals at the new Busch Stadium.
-If you’re visiting in the fall or winter, you can catch the St. Louis Blues heating up the ice at the Scottrade Center or watch the Rams take to the field at the Edward Jones Dome.
+If you’re visiting in the fall or winter, you can catch the St. Louis Blues heating up the ice at the Scottrade Center.
 No matter what time of year, visitors can get a taste of true team spirit in this bona fide sports town.